jsleung1/project4_docker_kubernetes/README.md

       kubectl rollout status deployment backend-feed
       kubectl rollout status deployment backend-user
       ```
-    - Also, we can verify a new version is deployed by Kubernetes from Travis by looking at the scale up/down of the replica sets using the following command:
+    - Also, we can verify a new version is deployed by Kubernetes from Travis CI by looking at the scale up/down of the replica sets using the following command:
       ```
       kubectl describe deployment reverseproxy
       kubectl describe deployment frontend
       kubectl describe deployment backend-feed
       kubectl describe deployment backend-user
       ```
-    - At this point, we want to verify the behavior of the updated Udagram application after succeesfully deployed in Kubernetes cluster using Travis CI:
+    - At this point, we also want to verify the behavior of the updated Udagram application after succeesfully deployed in Kubernetes cluster using Travis CI:
       - Execute ```kubectl port-forward service/reverseproxy 8080:8080```
       - Execute ```kubectl port-forward service/frontend 8100:8100```
       - Verify the software changes of the Udagram by going to http://localhost:8100 in the web browser: